Yelp/mrjob/docs/guides/emr-opts.rst

     colons separate range endpoints.

 .. mrjob-opt::
-    :config: ssh_tunnel_to_job_tracker
+   :config: ssh_tunnel
-    :switch: --ssh-tunnel-to-job-tracker
+    :switch: --ssh-tunnel, --no-ssh-tunnel
     :type: boolean
     :set: emr
     :default: ``False``

-    If True, create an ssh tunnel to the job tracker and listen on a randomly chosen port.
+    If True, create an ssh tunnel to the job tracker/resource manager and listen on a randomly chosen port.
 This requires you to set :mrjob-opt:`ec2_key_pair` and :mrjob-opt:`ec2_key_pair_file`.
+See
-See :ref:`ssh-tunneling` for detailed
+    :ref:`ssh-tunneling` for detailed instructions.

-    instructions.
+    .. versionchanged:: 0.5.0

+       This option used to be named ``ssh_tunnel_to_job_tracker``.

 .. mrjob-opt::
     :config: ssh_tunnel_is_open